Caetanods/ratematrix/README.md

 ## News and updates

+**May-2018 (v 0.3):** Fix minor bugs.
+Fix function to estimate the MCMC with no regime (single ratematrix fitted to the tree).
+Fix the call to the likelihood function outside the MCMC (interface issue only!).
+Corrects warnings from RCran checks.
+Almost ready for RCran.

 **Jun-2017 (v 0.25):** Add package 'vignette' with tutorial for setting a custom starting point for the MCMC.

 **Jun-2017 (v 0.26):** Fix problem with 'plotRatematrix'.
 The ellipse lines had the x and y axes inverted.
 The problem is now fixed.